deepak04iiitn/ashwam-fe-intern-Deepak-Yadav/README.md

   `parseFoodItems` uses `Date.now()` + index; very fast repeated edits could theoretically collide, though it’s unlikely in normal use.
 - **No backend validation**:
   With only client-side storage, there is no server-side validation, deduplication, or cross-device sync.
-- **Very large text inputs**:
-  Extremely long meal descriptions or many items may make the UI scroll-heavy and could impact performance in older browsers.

 ---